 The group works for old-fashioned, nostalgic content

-I have loved these families since the moment I created them while writing various Practical Font Design books.
-They have a uniform small x-height with a oldstyle feel.
+I have loved these families from the moment I created them while writing various Practical Font Design books.
+They have a uniform small x-height with an oldstyle feel.
 The consistent feel reflects my style at the time.
 The books produced are comfortable, easy to read, and transparent to the reader.
 This reflects the true nature of book typography.
 Hence my definition of typography:

 Typography is the art of communicating clearly and easily with type